Meet the CGA Team

 Cori Epstein has been with the NYU Center for Global Affairs (CGA) since 2006 and is currently the Director of Graduate Program Administration.
 Prior to joining the CGA, Cori worked on school reform initiatives at the New York City Department of Education and on youth development programming at the Partnership for After School Education (PASE).
 Cori holds an M.A. in International Education from NYU Steinhardt and a B.A. in History from Brown University.

-Laura Valeri, Program Administrator, Graduate Administration
+Laura Valeri, Program Administrator, Graduate Programs

 Laura Valeri was born and raised in Italy, She came to the United States as an international student to pursue her graduate studies at NYU and completed a Master's Degree in Politics.